DevOpsCloudJunction/website/README.md

 ```bash
 hugo new blog/<blog-name>/index.yaml
 ```
-here the only variable should be <blog-name> for example - test-blog
+here the only variable should be <blog-name> something-meaningful or title and keep the markdown file as index.md

 4. Edit the index.md to add your title, description, images or tags and so on.